mzz235711/Workload-Drift-Benchmark/README.md

 We use the implementation of **LCM** ([paper](https://dl.acm.org/doi/10.1145/3725309), [code](https://github.com/DataManagementLab/lcm-eval/tree/main)).
 Thanks the authors provide a unified platform for convient cost estimation evaluation.

-To evaluate the impact on query optimization, we use a modified Bao at here, which could provide hints to PostgreSQL.
+To evaluate the impact on query optimization, we use a modified Bao at [here](baselines/Bao-modified), which could provide hints to PostgreSQL.
+You can run [`end_to_end.sh`] for evaluation.
+The workloads for evaluation could be downloaded from [here](https://drive.google.com/file/d/1q4dPOjZ3gygLoKqlY7NXGvyde25GdZ86/view?usp=sharing).

 ## Query optimizatiom
 **Bao**: [paper](https://dl.acm.org/doi/10.1145/3448016.3452838), [code](https://github.com/learnedsystems/BaoForPostgreSQL/tree/master).